 We took over Beausoleil in 2011 and since then have made significant investments in the venue to continue to improve the facilities and to better look after our fish.
 We’ve always had and always will have an eye on the long term and we’ll be here and ready when you want to book your next fishing holiday at Beausoleil.

 Keep an eye on our YouTube channel

-Here’s our latest video.
-It’s our first vlog and there’s plenty of rod bending action and a load of carpy chat.
+Here’s one of our latest videos, there’s plenty of rod bending action and a load of carpy chat.

 Latest travel advice during the COVID-19 crisis

 UK general advice: https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public

 Many thanks for all your messages of support, we really appreciate it.
 Please be safe and look after your loved ones and we look forward to seeing you on the banks of Beausoleil soon.